microsoftgraph/msgraph-sdk-javascript/docs/ChaosHandlerSamples.md

 **A request Passes through to the Graph, if there is no entry for the request**

-**Note - Always add ChaosHandler before HttpMessageHandler in the midllewareChain**
+**Note - Always add ChaosHandler before HttpMessageHandler in the middlewareChain**

 ### Samples